-- STARTALK PRINCIPLES FOR EFFECTIVE TEACHING AND LEARNING: Proposed programs should incorporate the Six STARTALK Principles (full description at the end of this solicitation). - BRANDING: All activities funded under this grant must be branded as STARTALK activities, to include using "STARTALK" in the program name.
-Institutions who receive funding are encouraged to incorporate STARTALK branded items, like lanyards, backpacks, t-shirts, etc... (these items should be included in the proposed budget as appropriate).
-The proposal must acknowledge this requirement and provide specific details for STARTALK branding in the proposal narrative. - STAFF EXPERTISE: Student programs that target students in K-12 must employ a pedagogical expert (an individual with K-12 classroom experience) to oversee curriculum development and instructional delivery.
-This should be addressed in the proposal. - COST: Programs are to be low cost or free to all participants.

-- SAFETY: All programs funded under this grant must include a safety plan to ensure that all participants (students and teachers) can learn in a safe, secure environment for the duration of the program. - Curriculum Development: The STARTALK Program Management Office does not create or provide curriculum.
+- STARTALK PRINCIPLES FOR EFFECTIVE TEACHING AND LEARNING: Proposed programs should incorporate the Six STARTALK Principles (full description at the end of this solicitation). - BRANDING: All activities funded under this grant must be branded as STARTALK activities, to include using "STARTALK" in the program name. - STAFF EXPERTISE: Student programs that target students in grades 9--12 must employ a pedagogical expert (an individual with grades 9-12 classroom experience) to oversee curriculum development and instructional delivery.
+This should be addressed in the proposal. - COST: Programs are to be low cost or free to all participants. - SAFETY: All programs funded under this grant must include a safety plan to ensure that all participants (students/staff/teachers) can learn in a safe, secure environment for the duration of the program. - Curriculum Development: The STARTALK Program Management Office does not create or provide curriculum.
 Proposed programs may develop their own curricula or use pre-existing resources.
 Proposals should address plans for curriculum development.
 If using pre-existing curricula, proposal narratives and budgets should demonstrate less time spent on curriculum development. - 508 Compliance: All delivered materials, documentation and information technology will meet the NSA Information Communications Technology Accessibility Standards, derived from Section 508 of the Rehabilitation Act (29 USC 795d) and Web Content Accessibility Guidelines 2.0 AA requirements.